unclechu/place-cursor-at/README.md

 at the center of that window and the application closes.
 Thus you can quickly move your mouse cursor to one of 9 different spots by two-step combo.

+Other key bindings:

+1. Press `Escape` to close the application
+   (when one of the *letter* windows is focused)

+2. Move focus to a *letter* window where you want your mouse cursor to be and press `Enter` (this is the same as pressing that *letter* on your keyboard)

-I made it for myself to use with [xmonad](https://github.com/unclechu/xmonadrc) and [i3](https://github.com/unclechu/i3rc).
+I originally created this tool it for myself to use it with [xmonad](https://github.com/unclechu/xmonadrc) and [i3](https://github.com/unclechu/i3rc).